Silicon42/Ellipse-Recognition/README.md

 * make naming conventions the same across the codebase (low priority)
 * fix naming of FociDist to be FociMajor and all references to "dist" in regards to the ellipse distance to "major"
+* reorder general conic coeffs to be more convenient for reading and writing